eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 Note:
 - This HLD only focus on recursive VPN routes support.
 Since SONiC doesn't have MPLS VPN support in master, the testing would focus on EVPN and SRv6 VPN only.
 - The similar approach could be applied to global table's recursive routes support.
 But that requires SAI APIs.
-Therefore, global table's recursive routes support is not in the scope of this HLD.
+Therefore, global table's recursive routes support is not in the scope of this HLD.(??
+TODO It is per-vrf recursive enhancement, so the global will also benefit from this enhancement ??)

 ## Triggers Events
 Here are a list of trigger events which we want to take care for getting faster routes convergence and minimizing hardware traffic loss.